-- (i) the provision of religious education and worship which meets the general requirements set out in acts of parliament. - (ii) The establishment of a Standing Advisory Council on Religious Education (SACRE) and the review of the agreed syllabus.
+- (i) the provision of religious education and worship which meets the general requirements set out in acts of parliament. - (ii) The establishment of a SACRE and the review of the agreed syllabus.

 Stages of Complaint

 Informal Stages

 Concerns expressed by parents and others should be dealt with, as far as possible by informal discussions with teachers and headteachers.
 At this stage the LA could be involved in trying to resolve the issue informally.
 It is not the intention that expressions of concern should be considered as complaints.